deis/router/README.md

 # About

 The Deis router handles ingress and routing of HTTP/S traffic bound for the Deis API and for your own applications.
-This component is 100% Kubernetes native and, while it's intended for use inside of the Deis [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used as a standalone pod on any Kubernetes cluster.
+This component is 100% Kubernetes native and, while it's intended for use inside of the Deis [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used standalone inside any Kubernetes cluster.

 # Development